-Recycling bins can be purchased from the Community Affairs Office in City Hall for $10
+Recycling bins can be purchased from the City Treasurer's Office in City Hall for $10

 Recycling Items Collected Curbside

 - Paper items must be placed loose in the recycling bin, but must be bundled and tied and/or placed in paper bags.
 Paperback Books/Newspapers/Junkmail & more!
 It's okay to mix the different types of paper together in your recycling bin.
 Just place all paper inside of brown paper grocery bags which are also recyclable.
 Recyclable papers are Office paper (any color, staples OK), Junk Mail (window envelopes - OK), Construction paper (crayon marks - OK), Manila folders, Loose-leaf paper, Computer paper, Carbonless forms.
 Magazines & catalogs.
 Telephone books, Newspapers and any inserts, Paperback books, Shredded paper (place in tied, clear plastic bags)

 - Paperboard (i.e. cereal, laundry soap boxes, ice cream containers, milk and juice boxes) - fold inside a brown paper grocery bag or largest cereal box